Assault

 What is Considered Assault in California?

-It may seem surprising, but violence does not have to occur in order for you to be charged with a violent crime.
-In California law, “assault” is the term used when someone performs an action that intends to strike or injure an individual, but fails to do so.
-It could also include threatening to use violent force or an assault-like action on another individual.
-Many people often confuse or conflate assault with the crime of “battery,” which is when the strike or application of force actually occurs.
+It may seem surprising, but violence does not have to occur for you to be charged with a violent crime.
+In California law, "assault" refers to when someone performs an action intending to strike or injure an individual but fails to do so.
+It can also include threatening to use violent force or an assault-like action on another individual.
+Many people often confuse or conflate assault with the crime of "battery," where the strike or application of force actually occurs.

 The four elements of an assault crime include: